List of VeggieTales characters: Scooter

-Scooter is feisty and rather eccentric Scottish carrot.
-He has a thick Scottish accent and a bushy white mustache and eyebrows.
+Scooter (introduced 1995) is a feisty and rather eccentric Scottish carrot.
+He has a Scottish accent and a bushy white mustache and eyebrows.
 He first appeared as the ship engineer of the U.S.S.
-Applepies (in a spoof of Scotty from the original Star Trek television series) in "The Gourds Must Be Crazy" segment from "Are You My Neighbor?."
-He has also gone on to have many substantial supporting roles in the videos, such as the slightly savage Moyer the Destroyer in "The Star of Christmas" and its sequel, "An Easter Carol," Mr. McPotiphar (the western equivalent of the Potiphar) in "The Ballad of Little Joe," as well as a recurring role as a police officer in the "LarryBoy" episodes.
-He also had a significant starring role as the eccentric Mr. Butterbun in "Dr. Jiggle and Mr. Sly" from "A Snoodle's Tale."
+Applepies (in a parody of Scotty from the original Star Trek television series) in "The Gourds Must Be Crazy" segment from "Are You My Neighbor?".
+Scooter has also gone on to have many substantial supporting roles in the videos, such as the slightly savage Moyer in "The Star of Christmas" and its sequel, "An Easter Carol", as well as a recurring role as a police officer in the "LarryBoy" episodes.
+Another significant starring role is as the eccentric Mr. Butterbun in "Dr. Jiggle and Mr. Sly" from "A Snoodle's Tale".
 Scooter is also very proud of his Scottish heritage, as seen in the Silly Song "Kilts and Stilts".